-Our prices, which have not been raised since August 2009, are as follows:
+Our prices, in USD have not been raised since August 2009, are as follows:

 PLOS is committed to the widest possible global participation in open access publishing.
 To determine the appropriate fee, we use a country-based pricing model, which is based on the country that provides 50% or more of the primary funding for the research that is being submitted.
 Research articles funded by Upper Middle and High Income Countries incur our standard publication fees.
 Corresponding authors who are affiliated with one of our Institutional Members are eligible for a discount on this fee.
 Such authors will be informed of the discount applicable after submission of their manuscript.